-The pawpaw and papaya are both tropical fruit that are part of the Caricaceae family.
-They have comparable names and even look similar in appearance which is why they often get mixed up.
-Can you tell the difference between a pawpaw and papaya?
-If you’re not 100% over this topic then keep reading as we compare these fruit.
+The pawpaw and papaya are both tropical fruit that have comparable names and even look similar in appearance.
+It’s easy to get them mixed up.
+Can you tell the difference between pawpaws and papayas?
+If you’re not 100% over this topic then keep reading as we compare these delicious varieties of fruit.

 A comparison of pawpaw and papaya

-A pawpaw (or papaw) is a large, oval shaped fruit that has a mild flavor similar to banana.
-It has green skin until it ripens and turns yellow with green patches.
-A papaya is a medium sized fruit that is more elongated than a pawpaw.
-It has a sweet, tropical taste and green skin until it ripens and turns a yellowish orange shade.
+A pawpaw (or papaw) is a large, oval-shaped fruit that has a mild flavor similar to a banana.
+It has green skin until ripening when it turns yellow with green patches.
+Papayas are medium-sized fruit, more elongated than pawpaws.
+They have a sweet, tropical taste and green skin that ripens into a vibrant yellowish-orange.

 Want to know more about papayas?
-Check out our guide on what papayas taste like and, more importantly, how to tell if it’s ready to eat (something that’s easy to get wrong).
+Check out our guide on what papayas taste like and how to tell if they’re ready to eat (something easy to get wrong).

 |Shape||Oval||Elongated, like a gridiron ball|